landodotworld/nextstep/README.md

 # About me

-Peace, freedom, dream, transparency, human, learning, pace and super fast progress.
+I believe in peace, freedom, dream, transparency, human, learning, pace and super fast progress.
 Time is everything.
 If I invest time on it, it's because I really believe on the long term potential.
 Best of, more flexible and fast execution for real impact and transformation.

 Name: Orlando Jorge Carmo Lopes <br>
 Age: 32 <br>